 - Strong consideration will be given to academic achievement, leadership, ability and community involvement

 - Complete the Rick Wilson Scholarship application online by Feb.
-15.
+15. (Application will open in August.)

 For additional questions regarding the Rick Wilson Memorial Scholarship, contact our Financial Aid Office at 402.461.7431.